 The International Research Experience for Students (IRES) project is to provide (i) future scientists and engineers with a global, cross-cultural perspective, and (ii) professional growth opportunities through cutting-edge international research training, structured mentoring, and networking opportunities.
 The BIOFLOW IRES project will support 18 US students in three years to conduct collaborative research in vibrant fields of biomimicry and bio-inspired flow research.
 The international training and research will occur at a Korean-government-funded National Creative Research Center, Bio-fluid & Biomimic Research Center (BBRC) at Pohang University of Science and Technology (POSTECH), South Korea.

 IRES students will be integrated into existing learning and research communities, composed of seven faculty mentors across disciplines of engineering, science and art, four postdoc mentors, and peers for ten (10) weeks at Cleveland State University (CSU), Biomimicry Research and Innovation Center (BRIC) of University of Akron (UA) and the international site BBRC.
 Students will gain significant research training in advanced thermal/flow measurements, critical thinking, and career-building skills benefiting from extraordinary resources at US labs of CSU/UA and the host lab BBRC.
-Research on bio-flows and biomimicry is focused on two complementary research themes targeting the Grand Challenges to enhance energy efficiency and wind resilience of the built environment.
+Research on bio-flows and biomimicry is focused on two complementary research themes targeting the Grand Challenges to enhance energy efficiency and resilience of the civil infrastructure.
 IRES students will, for example, design tree-like flow-control devices to suppress rooftop vortices in high winds, explore how the shapes of plant leaves affect the efficiency of energy exchange, and run numerical models to simulate spider ballooning.
-In addition to innovative research, the IRES students will participate in social and cultural exchange activities at BBRC and CSU/UA to enhance student-faculty, student-mentor, and student-student connection, building a professional network for future collaboration and career development, a profound impact beyond the IRES program.
+In addition to innovative research, the IRES students will participate in social and cultural exchange activities at the BBRC and CSU/UA to enhance student-faculty, student-mentor, and student-student connection, building a professional network for future collaboration and career development, a profound impact beyond the IRES program.

 Key elements of this project include: